How to Retire at 60 with $2 Million: A Step-by-Step Guide

 Claiming Options: Early, Full, or Delayed

-You can claim at 62 (reduced benefits), your Full Retirement Age (FRA, 66–67, full benefits), or delay until 70 (8% annual increase).
-Delaying maximizes inflation-adjusted income.
+You can claim at 62 (reduced benefits), your Full Retirement Age (FRA, 66–67, full benefits), or delay until 70 (about an 8% annual increase).
 For example, if your FRA benefit is $2,500/month ($30,000/year) and you retire at 60, your portfolio covers $75,000 until 67.
-Then, Social Security reduces your withdrawal to $45,000, lowering your rate to under 3%, supporting how to retire at 60 with 2 million dollars.
+Then, Social Security reduces your withdrawal to $45,000, lowering your rate to under 3%.

 Strategic Delaying